Nonadiabatic Self-Healing of Trotter Errors in Digitized Counterdiabatic Dynamics: Preliminaries

 \section{Preliminaries}

 We begin by establishing the key theoretical elements underlying our study.
 This section summarizes (i) standard bounds on diabatic (non-adiabatic) errors at finite evolution times and (ii) digitization errors arising from product-formula approximations, and introduces CD driving as a strategy to suppress non-adiabatic transitions.
 These considerations lay the groundwork for analyzing CD-assisted digitized adiabatic evolution and the emergence of self-healing behavior.
 Throughout this paper, we set $\hbar=1$.
+In this paper, we denote the real evolved state by $\ket{\psi(t)}$, the state evolved under digitized evolution by $\ket{\psi_\text{T}(t)}$, and the instantaneous eigenstate by $\ket{\phi(t)}$.
+These states can be defined for the entire interval $t\in[0,T]$.